etetoolkit/ete/doc/tutorial/tutorial_nexml.rst

    # Root project class
    from ete2a1 import Nexml

-   # the module contains all other classes representing nexml elements
+   # the nexml module contains classes representing each nexml element
+   # defined in its schema

    from ete2a1 import nexml

    # Create an empty Nexml project